EtienneSIG/WorkshopDataAgent/README.md

    - Configure standard responses for frequent questions
    - Enable automatic visualizations

-#### 3. Testing and Optimization
+#### 3. Example of testing and optimization
 **Sophisticated test scenarios:**

-1. **Performance Analysis**
+1. Performance Analysis
-   - "How are our different zones performing in terms of forecast growth?"
+   - "How are our different departments (Dept) performing in terms of average spending?"
-   - "Identify concerning trends across companies and domains"
+   - "Identify concerning average trends across companies and sites"
-   - "Which contracts have the highest variance between forecast years?"
+   - "Which suppliers have the highest average transaction volumes and amounts?"
+   - "What's the average spending pattern across different Nature categories (N81_MASA_F, N30_ENERGY_V, etc.)?"
+   - "Compare average spending performance across different ledgers (MX_589_PL_MXN, BR_414_PL_BRL, etc.)"

-2. **Predictions and Recommendations**
+2. Predictions and Recommendations
-   - "Based on current trends, what will be our forecast for 2026?"
+   - "Based on current trends, what will be our aveerage spending forecast for Q1 2026?"
-   - "Which zones should we focus on for growth opportunities?"
+   - "Which departments should we focus on for cost optimization?"
-   - "Compare forecast performance across different currency zones"
+   - "Predict overdue payments based on historical patterns"
+   - "What's the expected spending by Service category for next quarter?"
+   - "Identify suppliers with increasing transaction trends"

-3. **Comparative Analysis**
+3. Comparative Analysis
-   - "Compare EMEA vs APAC vs AMERICAS performance"
+   - "Compare  average spending across BSS vs IN vs DIR vs MQ departments"
-   - "Show me the most significant contract variations by domain"
+   - "Show me the most significant  average spending variations by NatAnal category"
-   - "Analyze the distribution of contracts by company and zone"
+   - "Analyze the  average distribution of transactions by Company and Site"
+   - "Compare  average Debit vs  average Credit patterns across different Sources"
+   - "What's the difference in spending between document currencies (EUR vs BRL vs GBP vs USD)?"
+4. Additional Operational Questions
+   - "Which sites have the longest payment cycles (DateCreated to DueDate)?"
+   - "What's the average transaction amount by Category (GL_Intercompany_Reversal, Inventory, etc.)?"
+   - "Identify suppliers with negative transactions - why are we receiving credits?"
+   - "How does average spending vary across different Intercompany codes?"
+   - "What's the lead time between PO Order Date and Document Creation?"
+   - "Which Major/Minor classification combinations have the highest average spending?"

 #### 4. Power BI Copilot Integration